-Full Professor, Acting Chair, Department of Agricultural, Food and Nutritional Science & Director, Metabolic and Cardiovascular Diseases Laboratory
+Full Professor, Associate Chair, Department of Agricultural, Food and Nutritional Science & Director, Metabolic and Cardiovascular Diseases Laboratory

 Division of Human Nutrition